go-kratos/kratos/README.md

 * **Expandability**: Properly designed interfaces, you can expand utilities such as base libs to meet your further requirements.
 * **Fault-tolerance**: Designed against failure, enhance the understanding and exercising of SRE within Kratos to achieve more robustness.
 * **Toolchain**: Includes an extensive toolchain, such as the code generation of cache, the lint tool, and so forth.

+## Security Vulnerabilities

+If you discover a security vulnerability within Kratos, please send an e-mail to tonybase Otwell via go-kratos@googlegroups.com.
+All security vulnerabilities will be promptly addressed.

 ## Community